-Common SSH Putty Commands to Manage Your Virtual Machine
+Common SSH Putty Commands to Manage Your Virtual Machine/Server

 Putty is an open source Windows OS based software to manage your hosting server remotely.
 Putty commands help you to log into your server and execute necessary operations.
 SSH access is also known as the most secure way to communicate with your machine remotely.
 There are a bunch of ssh commands for different purposes.

 Recently, I bought unmanaged web hosting from Host1Plus to learn how SSH access works.
 Their cloud hosting plans come with multiple options like managed and unmanaged cloud hosting.
 You might know that in unmanaged hosting, you have to install everything yourself such as PHP, MySQL, Apache, etc.